aashishU/PythonGames/README.md

 # PythonGames
-Collection of Fun and Simple python games.
+## Collection of Fun and Simple python games like :
+- Choose or Die
+- Random Story Generator
+- Tic Tac Toe

+---